 What makes the USPTA Adult Tennis League unique?

 One of the most striking aspects of the USPTA Adult Tennis League is its format, which is flexible enough to adapt to different seasons and areas of the country, as well as to each USPTA member's special needs and facility requirements.
-The format only requires that a facility have two courts in order to participate in the league.
+The format only requires that a facility have 2 courts in order to participate in the league.
 This makes the league popular at both small and large facilities, even during prime tennis hours.

 What is the mixed-level format?

-Why does USPTA suggest 16-player squads?
+Why does the USPTA suggest 16-player squads?